 Our hostess, caterers,

-east of local food
+and a feast of local food

 On the way to the capital, our guide had assured us that all Jordanian children go to school.
 Yet that day we saw school-age children herding goats; and the next day school-age children were hawking bracelets and necklaces in Petra.
 “Oh pretty lady, you have beautiful eyes!
 Nice bracelet for you, one dollah!
 One dollah, pretty lady!”